 Blanca E. de la CruzSustainable Housing Program Director

 Prior to joining CHPC, Blanca worked at the Community Development Commission of the County of Los Angeles (CDC) for five years where she managed the Notice of Funding Availability (NOFA) for Affordable Multifamily Rental Housing.
 She also coordinated CDC’s sustainable development initiatives.
 Prior to joining CDC, Blanca was a Project Manager at East LA Community Corporation.
 Blanca has more than 10 years of experience in the field of affordable housing.
-Blanca received a M.A. in Urban Planning from UCLA and B.A.s in International Development Studies and Latin American Literature from UC Berkeley.
+Blanca received a M.A. in Urban Planning from UCLA and a B.A. in International Development Studies and Latin American Literature from UC Berkeley.

-Diep joined CHPC in 2013.
-As a Senior Housing Finance Consultant, she provides financial consulting, technical assistance and training to our nonprofit and government clients throughout Southern California.
-Prior to joining CHPC, Diep was the Interim Director of Housing Development for Satellite Housing where she was a member of the senior leadership team responsible for managing Satellite’s merger with Affordable Housing Associates as well as overseeing Satellite’s real estate development department.
-Prior to Satellite, Diep was Director of Housing Development at Tenderloin Neighborhood Development Corporation where she oversaw the development of more than 1,600 affordable homes for San Francisco’s lowest income residents, totaling more than $600 million in financing.
+Diep joined the California Housing Partnership in 2013 and has more than 20 years of high-level experience in affordable housing development, preservation, and management.
+As the Partnership’s San Diego Region Director, Diep provides financial consulting, technical assistance and training to nonprofit and government organizations throughout Southern California.
+Prior to joining the Partnership, Diep was the Interim Director of Housing Development for Satellite Housing where she was a member of the senior leadership team responsible for managing Satellite’s merger with Affordable Housing Associates as well as overseeing Satellite’s real estate development department.
+Prior to Satellite, Diep was Director of Housing Development at Tenderloin Neighborhood Development Corporation where she oversaw the development and preservation of more than 1,600 affordable homes for San Francisco’s lowest-income residents, totaling more than $600 million in financing.
 In addition, Diep supervised a team of eight project management staff and played an active role in policy development both within TNDC and in the broader nonprofit housing community.

 Amanda IsbellOperations Manager